catsby/growl-transfer/README.md

 ##Features

-- Download files using scp and ssh keyless authentication
+- Download files using ssh
+- Keyless and password based authentication supported
 - Much more coming soon...

 ##Bugs and feature requests